kztk-m/sparcl/README.md

 Here, the `with` part is required only if patterns of a branch contain an invertible patterns `rev p`.
 There is no invertible `case`in the surface syntax.
 Pattern-matching containing invertible patterns will be converted to invertible `case`s internally.
 The `sig` declaration is optional.
+TODO: I do not see any `case` in the above form.

 Other than invertible patterns `rev p`, patterns can also be: